 Chronic sinusitis lasts several weeks and can linger for years.
 Its cause can be hard to pin down -- and hard to treat.

 Sinusitis might start because of a cold or allergies.
 Fungus can cause it for people who have weak immune systems.

 Sometimes, chronic sinusitis is due to problems with the structure of the nasal passages, or a growth such as a nasal polyp that keeps the sinuses from draining normally.

 Facial pressure and pain

 Thick discolored mucus

-The good news is that, regardless of the type of sinusitis, treatments can help.
-The key is to figure out what's really causing the underlying problem.
-For instance, if your case of sinusitis is caused by allergies, decongestants alone will probably not help much.
+The key is to figure out the cause.
+For instance, if your sinusitis is due to allergies, then decongestants alone will probably not help much.

-Often, the best sinusitis treatment is a combination of different approaches -- typically medication combined with self-care.
+Often, the best sinusitis treatment is a combination of different approaches -- typically medication plus self-care.

 Antibiotics.
 If your doctor thinks a bacterial infection is to blame, he may prescribe antibiotics.
 For acute sinusitis, you may take them for 10-14 days.
 For chronic sinusitis, it might be longer.

 Antibiotics only help with bacterial infections.
 They won’t help if your sinusitis is caused by viruses or other problems.
 Some studies suggest that bacteria cause very few cases of the condition and that antibiotics are widely overused.